DDWFTTW Vehicle Analysis.

 For another simple mechanism that defies common sense, see contrary springs.

 Common sense tells us that the earth under our feet is solid and unmoving.
-So the sun, moon, stars and planets must move around the earth.
+So we conclude that the sun, moon, stars and planets must move around the earth.
 Copernicus and Kepler had some trouble convincing us otherwise.

 Common sense tells us that when we exert a force on something (pushing or pulling) it moves in the direction of our force, and never moves faster than the object doing the pushing nor does it usually move opposite to the push.
 I doubt that this naive feeling arises from energy considerations, but from a more basic level of naive common sense.